Sahithi-Venkatesan/esa-api-exercise/README.md

-# ESA Assignment - 2
+# Cart Microservice API
 ## Sahithi Venkatesan - 18XJ1A0547
-# Cart Microservices
+# ESA Assignment 2 - CS474 Enterprise Software Architecture
-## Directions of Use:
+## Directions for Use:
 Mongo DB atlas has been used for DB connection.

 Place your mongodb connection string uri in the place holder provided in the ```.env``` file that exists in the root directory.

-Inorder to get this connection string, you can create an account at MongoDB atlas under the ```FREE``` plan set up your cluster
+Inorder to get this connection string, you can create an account at MongoDB atlas under the ```FREE``` plan set up your cluster!

-To install all the related packages, use this command after cloning the directory....
+To install all the related packages, use this command after cloning into the repository....
 ```
+   > cd esa-api-exercise

-    npm install
+   > npm install
 ```
-To start the server...
+To start the server, use...
 ```
-    npm start
+   > npm start
 ```
 Then you'll get server listening on port 3000 and a message saying that the db has been connected to Mongodb